sivagms/acrdocs/container-registry-get-started-azure-cli.md

    ms.date="10/19/2016"
    ms.author="stevelas"/>

-# Get started with container registries using the Azure CLI 2.0 Preview
+# Create a container registry using the Azure CLI

-Use commands in the Azure CLI 2.0 Preview to create and manage container registries from the command line of your Linux, Mac, or Windows computer.
+Use Azure Command-Line Interface (CLI) commands to create and manage Azure container registries from the command line of your Linux, Mac, or Windows computer.
 You can also work with container registries using the [Azure portal](container-registry-get-started-portal.md) or programmatically with the container registry APIs.

-For help on Azure CLI 2.0 Preview commands, pass the `-h` parameter to any command.
+For help on Container Registry CLI commands (**az acr** commands), pass the `-h` parameter to any command.

 For background and concepts, see [What is Azure Container Registry?](container-registry-intro.md)

->[AZURE.NOTE]The Container Registry service and **az acr** commands are currently in Private Preview.
+>[AZURE.NOTE]The Container Registry service and **az acr** commands are currently in private preview.

 ## Prerequisites

-* **Container Registry Private Preview** - See the [instructions](container-registry-get-access.md) to register your Azure subscription and request access.
+* **Container Registry private preview** - See the [instructions](container-registry-get-access.md) to register your Azure subscription and request access.

-* **Azure CLI 2.0 Preview** - To install and get started with the Container Registry CLI commands, see the [installation instructions](container-registry-get-started-azure-cli-install.md). *For Private Preview, the az acr commands are only available by using a Docker image.*
+* **Azure CLI 2.0 Preview** - To install and get started with the **az acr** commands, see the [installation instructions](container-registry-get-started-azure-cli-install.md). *For private preview, the az acr commands are only available by running a Docker image of the Azure CLI 2.0 Preview.*

 * **Resource group** - Create a new resource group before creating a container registry, or use an existing resource group.
-Make sure the resource group is in a location where the Container Registry service is available. *For Private Preview, the service is available in the South Central US region.* To create a resource group using the CLI 2.0 Preview, see [the CLI 2.0 Preview samples](https://github.com/Azure/azure-cli-samples/tree/master/arm).
+Make sure the resource group is in a location where the Container Registry service is available. *For private preview, the service is available in the South Central US region.* To create a resource group using the CLI 2.0 Preview, see [the CLI 2.0 Preview samples](https://github.com/Azure/azure-cli-samples/tree/master/arm).

 * **Storage account** (optional) - Create a storage account to back the container registry in the same resource group.
 If you don't specify a storage account when creating a registry with **az acr create**, the command creates one for you.
 To create a storage account using the CLI 2.0 Preview, see [the CLI 2.0 Preview samples](https://github.com/Azure/azure-cli-samples/tree/master/storage).